FabianMPunkt/Newtron/README.md

 (files labeled with "Teensy")

+## Hardware:

+Hardware is still very much WIP
 In the final project i will also be using a 16x2LCD with an i2c add-on.
 I will also be making some building Instructions.

-All this is still WIP.

 TODO:

 - make 3d-printalbe encosure
+- make build log / instructions
 - add i2c-LCD to Teensy code
 - make debug commands via serial
 - build the damn thing